isomerpages/nlb-curiocity/_jurong/Early Jurong.md

 ### **Peng Kang and Jurong**

-During the 19th century, extensive deforestation occurred in and around Jurong to create space for gambier plantations.
-The popularity of this cash crop was so significant that Jurong was occasionally called "Peng Kang," a term possibly derived from the Malay practice of boiling gambier leaves.
+During the 19th century, huge tracts of primary forest throughout the island including the Jurong region were cleared to make way for plantations, particularly gambier.
+The popularity of this cash crop was so significant that Jurong was occasionally called "Peng Kang," a term derived from the practice of boiling gambier leaves.
 However, it is important to note that Peng Kang is a specific survey district or Mukim located to the west of Jurong, encompassing the areas we now recognise as Jurong West and Boon Lay.

 https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fb85ff41-115c-11e3-83d5-0050568939ad